 If possible, have the same place for meditation.
 You need not go on changing the location.
 It may be your house, your altar, a temple, a riverbank, or whatever it is.
 Once you have chosen that place, let it be perpetually adopted as the proper place.

 Secondly, as such an object is not available in the world, and every object is perishable, you would not like to love a perishable object.
 You infuse divinity into the concept of your deity, and feel its presence with great intensity of concentration.
 Since there is the immanence of God in everything, any point in space can be the object of meditation.
 If you touch a part of the wall of your building, you have touched the whole universe.
-People keep symbols for meditation in front of them—portraits, diagrams, mandalas, yantras, tantras, mantras, idols—as symbolic representation of a concentrated point of divinity in any particular spot.
-The world concentrates itself at every point of space.
-It converges even into an atom, and the whole energy of the universe can be seen present concentratedly even inside an atom, as people have learnt today, to the disaster of mankind.
+People keep symbols for meditation in front of them—portraits, diagrams, mandalas, yantras, tantras, mantras, idols—as symbolic representations of a concentrated point of divinity in any particular spot.
+The world concentrates itself at every point in space.
+It converges even into an atom, and the whole energy of the universe can be seen concentrated even inside an atom.

-Hence, the verse uddhared ātmanātmānaṁ of the Bhagavadgita means a vast treasure of information to us.
+Hence, the verse uddhared ātmanātmānaṁ of the Bhagavadgita contains a vast treasure of information for us.
 I think the whole teaching is there in these two verses.
-You raise the lower by the higher, and raise the higher by the highest.
-Raise the effect by the cause; raise the cause by the highest cause.
-Raise the outside by the inside; raise the inside by the universal.
+Raise the lower by the higher, and raise the higher by the highest.
+Raise the effect by the cause, and raise the cause by the highest cause.
+Raise the outside by the inside, and raise the inside by the universal.
 Meditation in the beginning is external, conceived as an object located somewhere in space and time of the world.
 Later it becomes internal, a point in the personality of one’s own self.
 It can be the heart centre, or any kind of chakra, as people call it, or the centre of the eyebrows.
 From the external concept you come to the internal concept; then you go to the universal concept, inclusive of both.

 The self-controlled mind’s wish is indestructible.
 When God thinks, it should take place.
-And God thinks through us, also; through the Self within us, it should take place.
-There should be no hesitation when you sit for meditation: “I have chosen the right path, I have chosen the right method of meditation, and I have also the correct perspective of it.
+And God thinks through us also, so through the Self within us, it should take place.
+There should be no hesitation when you sit for meditation: “I have chosen the right path, I have chosen the right method of meditation, and I have the correct perspective of it.
 The purpose of meditation is also clear to me.
 There is nothing wrong in the technique that I am adopting; therefore, I should achieve success.”
 Then, you will be successful.

 All prosperity will follow you if the mind gets tuned up to the Cosmic Mind.
-Any music, any talk anywhere can be heard through the receiver set of your radio, provided the wavelength is tuned to the waves moving on the space, which are transcendent.
+Any music, any talk anywhere can be heard through the receiver set of your radio, provided the wavelength is tuned to the waves moving in space, which is transcendent.
 Similar is the way that you can concentrate your mind on the Cosmic Mind.
-The Cosmic Mind raises the lower mind; just as the lower mind raises the world into itself, the lower mind is raised by the Cosmic Mind.
+The Cosmic Mind raises the lower mind.
+Just as the lower mind raises the world into itself, the lower mind is raised by the Cosmic Mind.